decaporg/decap-cms/website/content/docs/widgets/list.md

           - images/image05.png
           - images/image06.png
     ```
-    The `widget` field must be present on each section object and will be added automatically when new section is created through CMS.
+    The `type` field must be present on each section object and will be added automatically when new section is created through CMS.
+To use different name for this field, set the `typeKey`.